jennifer-kinsey/national-park-api/README.md

 # National Park API

 #### This is a API Application built using Ruby on Rails.
-July 16, 2017
+July 21, 2017

 #### By Jennifer Kinsey

 ## Description

 This is an API that includes (fake) data for National Parks.
 It includes multiple scopes listed below for querying.
-It includes Authentication using Devise and JWT tokens.
+It includes Authentication using Devise and JWT tokens and Versioning.

 Anyone can access:
 -- GET requests for Parks